turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 #### What is a p-value?
 What is the difference between type-1 and type-2 error?

 A p-value is defined such that under the null hypothesis less than the fraction p of events have parameter values more extreme than the observed parameter.
-It is not the probability that the null hypothesis is wrong. type-1 error: rejecting Ho when Ho is true type-2 error: not rejecting Ho when Ha is true
+It is not the probability that the null hypothesis is wrong.

+**!!! p-value -  type 1 error, false positive**

+type-1 error: rejecting Ho when Ho is true   - **p-value**

+type-2 error: not rejecting Ho when Ha is true - **power**

+1-sided and 2-sided p-value - (1 or 2 tails of distribution)

+#### p-hacking

+1) when there are many samples with several elements - will be false positive (5%)
+2) when p-value is small, you can not generate another element.
+Every time the size of sample have to be the same How to define size of sample - power analysis (power - the probability that NULL hypotesis will be rejected correctly) for sample size
+   a) size of sample
+   b) intersection of distributions - effect size = (difference in the means)/((s1^2 + s2^2)/2)^(1/2)
+   c) statistics power calculator
+3) To avoid p-hacking - FDR (False discovery rates) when samples are from the same distribution - p-value are uniformaly distributed in other case - p-value are expotentially distributed ! correct p-values with benjamini-hochberg method - split false positives and true positives

 ## Bootstrapping

 is any test or metric that uses [random sampling with replacement](https://en.wikipedia.org/wiki/Sampling_(statistics)#Replacement_of_selected_units) (e.g. mimicking the sampling process), and falls under the broader class of [resampling](https://en.wikipedia.org/wiki/Resampling_(statistics)) "Resampling (statistics)") methods.
 Bootstrapping assigns measures of accuracy (bias, variance, [confidence intervals](https://en.wikipedia.org/wiki/Confidence_interval), prediction error, etc.) to sample estimates. ^[\[1\]](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#cite_note-:0-1)^ ^[\[2\]](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#cite_note-2)^ This technique allows estimation of the sampling distribution of almost any statistic using random sampling methods

 It may also be used for constructing [hypothesis tests](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing).
 It is often used as an alternative to [statistical inference](https://en.wikipedia.org/wiki/Statistical_inference) based on the assumption of a parametric model when that assumption is in doubt, or where parametric inference is impossible or requires complicated formulas for the calculation of [standard errors](https://en.wikipedia.org/wiki/Standard_error).

+**Jacknife** - remove i-th element from sample, another resampling technic.

 ## Statistical inference